lesserkuma/goombacolor/README.md

 - Deleting a Save State or SRAM
 - Exiting

 The batteryless Goomba Color SRAM storage area in Flash ROM is dynamically determined and depends on the maximum ROM size of the flash cartridge.
-In case you need to extract it into a `.sav` file, you will find the data at ROM address `flash_size - 0x40000` and the length is 0x20000 bytes.
+In case you need to extract/inject/edit something, you will find the data at ROM address `flash_size - 0x40000` and the length is 0x20000 bytes.
+Emulators should also be able to extract the SRAM data into a `.sav` file from a re-dumped compilation.

+Holding SELECT+UP+B on startup will wipe the save data in case something is not working right.